 You may also want to steer clear of some potentially harsh ingredients in nail polishes.
 Look for polishes that are “five-free,” which means they do not contain formaldehyde, toluene, dibutyl phthalate, formaldehyde resin, and camphor.
 Some nail polishes have removed other ingredients as well, and will market their products as “9-free,” for example.
 Harvard Health reports that chemicals in nail polish can be absorbed into the body, however more studies need to be done to determine if they result in negative health effects.
 Regardless, it is always a good idea to take a more natural approach and steer clear of the more harsh ingredients when you can.

 Make sure to protect your hands and nails by wearing gloves when using harsh chemical cleaners.

 Remove Your Gel Polish the Right Way

+As touched on previously, resist the urge to pull or pick at your gel or dip nails.
+It can not only be painful and potentially damage your nail bed, but it results in brittle and cracked nails.
 "Don't peel your gels off!" warns Thompson.
 "Remember the gel is always going to be stronger than the top layer of your nails, so when you peel your gel it will take some of your nail off with it."
 Thompson explains when properly applied and removed, gel polish shouldn't damage your nails.
-"If you feel like your nails are weakened, there's nothing wrong with taking a few weeks off to rehab and moisturize your nails.
+"If you feel like your nails are weakened, there's nothing wrong with taking a few weeks off to rehab and moisturize your nails.”